 - Completed volunteer application through the Virginia Volunteer Health System

 - Copy of medical licensure and/or other credentials, as applicable

 - Documented acknowledgement of Northwest MRC policies, including a basic SP-230 background check

 - Maintaining up-to-date contact information in your Virginia Volunteer Health System account

 Once the initial orientation is completed, the Northwest MRC member will be able to attend a variety of required, recommended, and elective training opportunities/exercises that are offered during the year.
-Please take a moment to review our training schedule and events calendar, read our FAQ’s and register to volunteer with the Northwest Medical Reserve Corps.
+Please take a moment to read our FAQ’s and apply to volunteer with the Northwest Medical Reserve Corps.
 We appreciate your time and interest, and we hope to work with you as an active Northwest MRC member in the near future!